atgvega28/biol_5153/hw2_cv.md

 ## TEACHING EXPERIENCE

-### Teaching Assistant for Signals and Systems, Biomedical Engineering Department
+### Teaching Assistant for Signals and Systems, Biomedical Department
 #### University of Arkansas | Fall 2021
 * Assisted and collaborated with students by helping them to troubleshoot MATLAB scripts